Heer Aufklärungs ~ Abteilungen & Dragoon’s ‘Reconnaissance’:

 Little is recorded about von Gaudecker-Zuch before the war.
 Having joined the Reichswehr after his high school diploma he must have trained and then obtained officer status with 6.Reiter Regiment.
 He took part in the Polish and French campaigns.
 At the beginning of the Russian campaign, he was Rittmeister with Aufklärungs-Abteilung 26 earning the Deutsches Kreuz in Gold in November of 1941.
 He was transferred to the 4.
 Panzer Division, where he took command of the II.
 Bataillon Panzergrenadier-Regiment 33 on 17 October 1943, being promoted to commander in November of the same year.

 He was awarded the Ritterkreuz on 8 August 1944 as an Oberst while serving with the Abwehr during the retreat in Belarus and Poland.
 On 15 January 1945, he was transferred to the Führerreserve.
 In 1956 he joined the Bundeswehr as a colonel and worked in various staff positions.
-From 1959 to 1962 he led the Panzerbrigade 15, 1962 he became commander of the VBK 41 in Koblenz, retiring in 1967.
+From 1959 to 1962 he led the Panzerbrigade 15.
+In 1962 he became commander of the VBK 41 in Koblenz, retiring in 1967.

 A standard special uniform for Panzertruppen in Feldgrau worn by von Gaudecker-Zuch before his leaving Aufklarungs-Abteilung 26 after earning the German Cross in Gold as well as the Nahkmpfspange in Bronze and the Ehrenblattspange des Heeres was added to the E.K.II at a later date.
 Gaudecker-Zuch earned the Sturmabzeichen, Ost Front, and Eisernes Kreuz I. u.
 II. with A.A.26.

-Cavalry Reiter Regiment 6 (Dragoon), 4 Zug:
+Unteroffizier, Kavalrie Reiter Regiment 6 (Dragoon), 4 Zug:

 Major, Aufklärungs-Abteilung 2, (2-Part set!):